Rzemiechów: Geography

-Rzemiechów is a small forest village located in west-central Poland.
 The village has an elevation of 103.00 m (337.93 ft) above sea level, and a total area of 0.114 km2 (0.044 mi2).
 It is located on the left bank of the Orla River, approximately 4 km east of Kobylin.

 History

 As part of the region of Greater Poland, i.e. the cradle of the Polish state, the area formed part of Poland since its establishment in the 10th century.
 It was a private village of Polish nobility, including the Starkowiecki, Naramowski, Wałknowski and Sokolnicki families, administratively located in the Pyzdry County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 In the Second Partition of Poland, in 1793, it was annexed by Prussia.
 Following the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution in 1815, it was re-annexed by Prussia, within which it formed part of the initially autonomous Grand Duchy of Poznań.
 During that period (1815–1848), it belonged to the larger villages in the district of Kreis Krotoschin in the administrative region of Posen.
 Rzemiechów belonged to the Kuklinów district of this county and was part of the Kuklinów estate owned by Józef Chełkowski.
 Following World War I, Poland regained independence and control of the village.